-National Offer Day
+16 April 2025 - National Offer Day

-For those who apply online, decisions will be available on the website during the day.
+For those who apply online, decisions will be available on the website from 08:30am.
+An email, with additional information, will then follow during the day.
 If you complete a paper application, you will be sent a decision letter which will arrive after this date.